 Drop us a line to report an issue, share feedback or ask questions about the voting information on this page.

-Ohio offers online voter registration.
-You can register by mail to vote in Ohio by printing a voter registration form, filling it out, and mailing it to your local election office.
+New York offers online voter registration.
+You can register by mail to vote in New York by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.